 Maybe I’m out of touch.
 For those of you going through the transgender transition experience these days, what’s it really like?

 But this also bothers me on another level.
-At what point is our need to be affirming so one-sided it could potentially be harmful?
+At what point is our need to affirm so one-sided that it could potentially be harmful?
 Yes, we should affirm and validate those in our communities who need it.
 But is a little tough love so out of place?

-But, what if, like the 1990 transgender standards of care, that member wasn’t actually 100% wrong?
+But what if, like the 1990 transgender standards of care, that member wasn’t 100% wrong?
 Shouldn’t we encourage people to investigate differential diagnoses?
 How do we do that without being “gatekeepers” and while still being supportive?
 It’s a complicated problem.

 So much second-guessing goes with these disorders; I hate to throw fuel on the fire of doubt and denial.
 At the same time, I think it is essential for everyone to keep an open mind and not pigeonhole themselves into one specific diagnosis before a real expert can see them.
 (And no, the average therapist isn’t an expert.)